ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/cmsis_rtx_vs/threads.md

 ---
 # User change
-title: "Create RTOS threads"
+title: "Create RTOS Threads"

 weight: 4 # 1 is first, 2 is second, etc.

 # Do not modify these elements
 layout: "learningpathall"
 ---
-Implement the main RTOS thread (`app_main`), whose role is primarily to start and manage the other threads of the system.
+In this step, you will implement the main RTOS thread (`app_main`), which is primarily responsible for starting and managing the other threads in the system.

-In this example you shall create 3 threads.
-The number and naming of the threads is arbitrary.
+You will create three threads.
+The number and naming of the threads are flexible, so feel free to adjust as needed.

-## Create app_main
+## Create `app_main`

 Click on the `+` icon within the `Source Files` Group, and add a new file `app_main.c`.
 Populate with the below.